 | Financial Impact | What is the cost of inaction (COI)? | $50K/month in scrap |

-| Strategic Alignment | Does this support key business objectives? | Ties to growth target? |
+| Strategic Alignment | Does this support key business objectives? | Contributes to growth targets |

 | Frequency & Scale | How often does it occur?
-How many people/processes affected? | Daily vs. quarterly |
+How many people/processes are affected? | Daily vs. quarterly |

-| Solvability | Can we influence the outcome with current resources? | Within span of control? |
+| Solvability | Can we influence the outcome with current resources? | Within the team’s span of control |

 [ ] To Validate → [ ] Validated → [ ] In Progress → [ ] Solved → [ ] Monitored